Sahilsahu223/Getajob/README.md

-Here's a GitHub repository README for your **GetAjob** project:

----

 # GetAjob
 A full-stack job portal application built using **Java Spring Boot** and **MongoDB** for the backend and **React** for the frontend.
 This project follows a tutorial by **Telusko** and serves as a learning experience for full-stack development.

 ## 🛠 Tech Stack